hexthedev/OpenAi-Api-Unity/README.md

 ## Overview
 This is a simple OpenAI API wrapper that implements the api calls found in the [OpenAI Api Api Reference](https://beta.openai.com/docs/api-reference) as Coroutines and Async functions.

 The intention is that the syntax follows the docs as closely as possible.
-For example, the api call Create Completion at the endpoint `https://api.openai.com/v1/engines/{engine_id}/completions` is called using `OpenAiApiV1.Engines.Engine("{engine_id}").Completions.CreateCompletionCoroutine`.
+For example, the api call Create Completion at the endpoint `https://api.openai.com/v1/engines/{engine_id}/completions` is called using `OpenAiApiV1.Engines.Engine("engine_id}").Completions.CreateCompletionCoroutine`

-To Learn more:
+To learn more:
 1. Read the Quick Start section below to see a basic example of how to use the wrapper
 2. Refer to the [Documentation](https://github.com/hexthedev/OpenAi-Api-Unity/tree/main/Documentation) for a more detailed explanation of the library